DubblePumper/NMBS-Train-data/README.md

 The application works with the following data sources:

 1. **Planning Data**: GTFS, NeTEx, and other schedule formats from NMBS/SNCB
-2. **Real-time Data**: GTFS-RT format data with and without platform changes
+2. **Real-time Data**: GTFS-RT format data accessed via our API endpoint

+## Real-time Data Access

+This application connects to our dedicated API endpoint at `http://185.228.81.219:25580/api/data` to fetch the latest NMBS train data.
+The API service runs separately and provides real-time GTFS data, which this application then processes, analyzes, and visualizes.

+### Data Format

+The API returns data in the standard GTFS Realtime format, containing information about:
+- Trip updates
+- Schedule changes
+- Platform information
+- Delay information

 ## Development